 Our firm's leadership worked closely with Harvard Business School Professor Clayton Christensen -- rated by Thinkers 50 as the world’s top management thinker -- to build consulting practices based on his research.
-Our findings are regularly shared in leading business publications, including Forbes, Harvard Business Review, and The Financial Times, and our award-winning books include Capturing New Markets (McGraw-Hill, 2011) and Jobs to be Done: A Roadmap for Customer Centered Innovation (Amacom, 2016).
-Our next book is slated for publication in August 2018 by HarperCollins.
+Our findings are regularly shared in leading business publications, including Forbes, Harvard Business Review, and The Financial Times, and our award-winning books include Capturing New Markets (McGraw-Hill, 2011), Jobs to be Done (HarperCollins, 2016), and Costovation (HarperCollins, 2018).

 Steve Wunker led development of one of the world’s first smartphones, has built and sold several successful businesses, and advises companies worldwide on creating and executing bold plans for growth.

-Steve is a noted author, having published Capturing New Markets: How Smart Companies Create Opportunities Others Don't, named one of the five Best Business Books of 2011, and Jobs to be Done: A Roadmap for Customer-Centered Innovation.
-His third book will be released in August 2018 from HarperCollins.
+Steve is the noted author of three award-winning books: Capturing New Markets: How Smart Companies Create Opportunities Others Don't (McGraw-Hill, 2011), Jobs to be Done: A Roadmap for Customer-Centered Innovation (HarperCollins Leadership, 2016), and Costovation: Innovation That Gives Your Customers Exactly What They Want--And Nothing More (HarperCollins Leadership, 2018).
 He also writes for Forbes, Harvard Business Review, The Financial Times, and other major outlets.
 Steve’s media appearances include Bloomberg and BBC television, and he has been a guest lecturer at Dartmouth’s Tuck School of Business.

 As a leading consultant on growth and innovation for the past dozen years, Steve was a long-term colleague of Harvard Business School Professor Clayton Christensen in building up his innovation consulting practice.
 He has co-written two articles with Professor Christensen and helped to put together his book on healthcare The Innovator’s Prescription.
 He also spent several years consulting at Bain & Company in their Boston and London offices.
 He founded New Markets Advisors in 2009 and advises innovative companies across industries, including Nestlé, Boston Scientific, Cognizant, and Nike.